 In this section, you will measure the Time on Air (ToA) as given by the time necessary to transmit a message on the radio interface.
-You will assess the impact of the spreading factor, the bandwidth, the coding rate, and the message size on the ToA.
+You will assess the impact of the spreading factor, bandwidth, coding rate, the message size on the ToA.

 For this, you can start by implementing a function on the client that measures the time necessary for sending a message.
 For example, you can use the micros() function available in the arduino libraries.
+As we are in presence of variable experimental conditions, experiments should be repeated.

 - Describe the scenarios you used for assessing the impact of radio parameters on the ToA.
-You can join commented extracts of your code. - Visualise the experimental results using for example box plots of the ToA as function of the different radio parameters. - Analyze the obtained results and compare with the theoretical computations.
+You can join commented extracts of your code. - Visualise the experimental results using for example box plots of the ToA as a function of the different radio parameters.

+• Analyze the obtained results and compare with the theoretical computations.
 You can superpose the theoretical results and the practical ones on the same graph.